Keep in mind that weight loss surgery is for people who are obese (body mass index, or BMI, is 30 or more).

 What’s the Recovery Period?

-Recovery time varies but usually takes at least 1 week, and often up to 4 weeks.
+Recovery time varies depending on the type of surgery.
+Recovery from gastric banding usually takes at least 1 week, and with a gastric bypass, it is often up to 4 weeks.

 How Do I Pay for Surgery?